shaarli/api-documentation/api-documentation.md

 ### Get a tag [GET]

 Retrieve a single tag details.
+Provided and returned tag names are case insensitive, meaning that the occurrences count for `Tag` and `tag` are added.

 + Response 200